Virus: Origins

 Viruses are found wherever there is life and have probably existed since living cells first evolved.
-The origin of viruses is unclear because they do not form fossils, so molecular techniques are used to investigate how they arose.
+The origin of viruses is unclear because they do not form fossils, so molecular techniques are used to infer how they arose.
 In addition, viral genetic material occasionally integrates into the germline of the host organisms, by which they can be passed on vertically to the offspring of the host for many generations.
-This provides an invaluable source of information for paleovirologists to trace back ancient viruses that have existed up to millions of years ago.
+This provides an invaluable source of information for paleovirologists to trace back ancient viruses that existed as far back as millions of years ago.

 There are three main hypotheses that aim to explain the origins of viruses: